harrystech/dynosaur-rails/README.md

 ## Limitations

-1. You may need to restart the app to add or remove plugins
+1. You must restart the app after adding plugins
 1. You have to remove plugins manually from the database and restart the rails app.
 1. Validation of plugin config is not very forgiving and you can lose your